-Stockholders' Equity totaled \$8.1 million as of December 31, 2017 compared to \$8.2 million as of December 31, 2016.
-There were 11,339,032 shares of common stock issued and outstanding as of December 31, 2017.
-There were no preferred shares outstanding as of December 31, 2017.
+Stockholders' Equity totaled \$21.1 million as of December 31, 2019 compared to \$1.2 million as of December 31, 2018.
+There were 3,691,857 shares of common stock issued and outstanding as of December 31, 2019.
+There were no preferred shares outstanding as of December 31, 2019.

-11. Stock-Based Compensation Plan
+9. Stock-Based Compensation Plan

-The 2017 Plan - On December 21, 2017, the Company's stockholders approved the Bio-Path Holdings, Inc. 2017 Stock Incentive Plan (the "2017 Plan"), which replaced the First Amended 2007 Stock Incentive Plan, as amended (the "2007 Plan").
-The 2007 Plan expired by its terms in January 2018, however, no awards were made under the 2007 Plan upon approval of the 2017 Plan.
+The 2017 Plan - On December 21, 2017, the Company's stockholders approved the Bio-Path Holdings, Inc. 2017 Stock Incentive Plan (as amended, the "2017 Plan"), which replaced the First Amended 2007 Stock Incentive Plan, as amended (the "2007 Plan").
+The 2007 Plan expired by its terms in January 2018, and no awards were made under the 2007 Plan from the approval of the 2017 Plan on December 21, 2017 until the expiration of the 2007 Plan.
 The 2017 Plan provides for the grant of Incentive Stock Options, Non-Qualified Stock Options, Restricted Shares, Restricted Share Units, Stock Appreciation Rights, Performance-Based Awards and other stock-based awards, or any combination of the foregoing to the Company's employees, non-employee directors and consultants.
-As of December 31, 2017, the total number of shares reserved and available for grant and issuance pursuant to the 2017 Plan is 1,200,000 shares, subject to the terms of the 2017 Plan.
+On December 19, 2019, the Company's stockholders approved an amendment to the 2017 Plan to increase the number of shares reserved for grant and issuance pursuant to the 2017 Plan by 600,000 shares to 660,000 shares.
+As of December 31, 2019, there were 609,121 additional shares of common stock reserved for future issuance of awards under the 2017 Plan.
 Under the 2017 Plan, the exercise price of awards is determined by the Board of Directors or the compensation committee of the Board of Directors, and for options intended to qualify as qualified Incentive Stock Options, may not be less than the fair market value as determined by the closing stock price at the date of the grant.
 Each option and award under the 2017 Plan shall vest and expire as determined by the Board of Directors or the compensation committee.
 Options expire no later than ten years from the date of grant.
 All grants provide for accelerated vesting if there is a change of control, as defined in the 2017 Plan.

-Stock option awards granted for the years 2017 and 2016 were estimated to have a weighted average fair value per share of \$6.00 and \$20.90, respectively.
+Stock option awards granted for the years 2019 and 2018 were estimated to have a weighted average fair value per share of \$16.26 and \$26.55, respectively.
 The fair value calculation is based on stock options granted during the year using the Black-Scholes option-pricing model on the date of grant.
 In addition, for all stock options granted, exercise price was determined based on the fair market value as determined by the closing stock price at the date of the grant.
-For stock options granted during 2017 and 2016 the following weighted average assumptions were used in determining fair value:
+For stock options granted during 2019 and 2018 the following weighted average assumptions were used in determining fair value: